InserirAquiNome/crypto/full_node.md

 People need to learn the value of having a network like this that runs on every hardware that anyone can afford.

 If the bitcoin network remains decentralized like today, it will never die.
-Because for that they need to shutdown node by node and make sure that node anyone of those nodes comes back online.
+Because for that they need to shutdown node by node and make sure that none of those nodes comes back online.

 Plz!
 Run a full bitcoin node and experience bitcoin and try to see beyond the price.
 I guarantee that will help you to face corrections and pullbacks because then you will know it will go up again.